misje/opencti-wazuh-connector/docs/source/support.rst

      entity on subsequent enrichments
 #.
 Copy all the connector logs up to and including the failure, and be sure to
    include the worker log if the fault is a MISSING REFERENCE error.
 #.
-Include your connector configuration, but **remember to remove all screts
+Include your connector configuration, but **remember to remove all secrets
    and sensible information, like URLs, usernames and passwords**.
 Use a line like this to strip sensible information: ``sed -r '/TOKEN|USERNAME|PASSWORD|URL/c\(REDACTED)' docker-compose.yml >